Awards

 Judge

-Alan Gilbert is the author of three books of poetry: The Everyday Life of Design (Winter Editions, 2024), The Treatment of Monuments (SplitLevel Texts, 2012), and Late in the Antenna Fields (Futurepoem, 2011), as well as a collection of essays, Another Future: Poetry and Art in a Postmodern Twilight (Wesleyan University Press, 2006).
-His work has appeared in numerous publications including The Baffler, The Believer, Boston Review, Chicago Review, Denver Quarterly, Fence, jubilat, and The Nation.
-His writings on poetry and art have been featured in Artforum, Bidoun, BOMB, Bookforum, Brooklyn Rail, Frieze, Modern Painters, and The Village Voice.
+Alan Gilbert is the author of four books of poetry, including the ongoing epic poem, The Everyday Life of Design.
+Gilbert is also the author of a collection of essays, articles, and reviews entitled Another Future: Poetry and Art in a Postmodern Twilight.
 He is the recipient of a 2019 Creative Capital | Andy Warhol Foundation Arts Writers Grant, a 2009 New York Foundation for the Arts Fellowship in Poetry, and a 2006 Creative Capital Foundation Award for Innovative Literature.
+He is the website editor for BOMB Magazine and Adjunct Associate Professor in the Columbia University MFA Writing Program.

 Endowed by the family and friends of Geraldine Clinton Little, a poet and author of short stories and former vice-president of the PSA.